adriank/RNSimpleArch/README.md

 - Adding types, resolving problems with missing or outdated types of libraries etc generally adds around 1/3 more work to the project.
 - Typescript is another thousands of lines of code that you add to your project.
 It needs to maintained.
-- While Typescript grows in popularity, most of Javascript developers either don't know the language at all or don't understand how to use types to their advantage.
-Analytics shows that more than 50% of all Typescript code on Github use *Any* type, which is equivalent to not using Typescript at all.
+- While Typescript grows in popularity, most Javascript developers either don't know the language at all or don't understand how to use types to their advantage.
+Analytics shows that more than 50% of all Typescript code on Github uses *Any* type, which is equivalent to not using Typescript at all.

 How to decide:

 - If your app functionality is already known and it's in maintanance mode rather than fast iteration mode, you should *consider adding Typescript* to the project.
 - If you start a completely new app and your developers are from typed language background, *consider using Typescript*
-- If you rewrite already built app (in any other technology) and you know that the looks and functionality is not going to change, *consider using Typescript*
+- If you rewrite an already built app (in any other technology) and you know that the looks and functionality are not going to change, *consider using Typescript*
-- If you start a project form vague idea and you know that specification will change, *don't use Typescript* - it will add too much work.
+- If you start a project form a vague idea and you know that specification will change, *don't use Typescript* - it will add too much work.
 - If your developers are from web background and/or don't have formal education on typed languages, *don't use Typescript*.
 It can end up in an unmaintanable code base.

 To add Typescript on your own: